 NEWS & REVIEWS

-What The Big Shots Say About Rick & The Ramblers
+What Did They Say About Rick & The All-Star Ramblers?

 “I have had the pleasure of promoting Rick Norcross and his music